deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He shrugged, eloquently expressing with just his shoulders that it was a better option than dying slowly in a little box with no room to even stand up.
 "Shall I?"

-Allison hauled herself up with a little "*nnngh*" sound through gritted teeth and kissed him, just a one-second meeting of lips.
+Allison hauled herself up with a little *"nnngh*" sound through gritted teeth and kissed him, just a one-second meeting of lips.
 To Xiù's surprise, she leaned over and gave *her* a kiss too, on the forehead.
 "You ready?" she asked.

 Xiù swallowed, and nodded.
 "I'm ready," she lied.